architolk/architolk.github.io/_pages/ac5/circuit.md

 The cathode is biased to ground via a 2k2 resistor.

 The gain of the preamp stage is around 180.
-More information and a SPICE model for the preamp can be found on the [EF86 page](/ac5/EF86).
+More information and a SPICE model for the preamp can be found on the [Preamp model page](/ac5/preamp-model).